 Megalochori in Santorini

-Megalochori was another village we quite liked, as there is a mix of new and old houses, which makes it feel more authentic.
+Megalochori was another lovely village.
+There is a mix of new and old houses, which makes it feel more authentic.

 There are a few cafes and restaurants in the village where you can have a break – we had a nice meal in a taverna called “Marmita”.